Siddhant/siddhant.github.io/_posts/2025-09-01-sqlite-deployment.md

 SQLite is a simple database, but even then, its production deployment can be complex and tricky.
 Here's how to plan your SQLite deployment strategy, including testing, development and maintenance.

+Assumptions:
+1. This guide assumes your project uses a single SQLite database.
+If your application requires multiple SQLite databases, you will need to adjust the architecture and deployment procedures accordingly.

 ## Table of Contents
 - [Timeline](#timeline)
 - [Code & Data Organization](#code-organization)